sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 2: Working with Tables/Fundamentals 2: Working with Tables.md

 ## **Table Basics**
 Duration: 6

-Our starting point is the “Plugs Sales” Workbook created in the “Learning Sigma Series - Getting Around” Lab.
+Our starting point is the “Plugs Sales” Workbook created in the “Fundamentals 1: Getting Around” QuickStart.

 In Sigma, open the Workbook `Plugs Sales` and place it in edit mode.
 We should still have the Page tab called `Data` that has the “Plugs Sales” Table on it.